COMBINE-lab/salmon/doc/source/salmon.rst

 simply provide Salmon with a FASTA file of the transcripts and a SAM/BAM file containing the alignments you wish to use for quantification.

+Salmon is, and will continue to be, `freely and actively supported on a best-effort basis <https://oceangenomics.com/about/#open>`_.
+If you are in need of industrial-grade technical support, please consider the options at `oceangenomics.com/support <https://oceangenomics.com/support>`_.

 Using Salmon
 ------------